How Much Does it Cost to Add a Bathroom?

 Factors That Influence the Cost to Add a Bathroom

-As is true with all home remodels, there are a few predictable things that will impact the cost of your upcoming project.
+As is true with all home remodels, there are a few predictable things that will impact the cost of your upcoming bathroom project.

 How Much Will You Spend on Your Bathroom Remodel?

-Few things are as relaxing as a warm bath, and having a tub in your new bathroom is an excellent choice for both ROI and lifestyle.
+Few things are as relaxing as a warm bath, and having a tub in your new powder room is an excellent choice for both ROI and lifestyle.
 As a general rule, it costs between $740.00 and $1,400 to have a bathtub installed professionally, while a shower will run about $1,200 to $2,000.
 If you’re installing new plumbing, though, this cost may wind up being much higher.

-Tile gives your bathroom its comfortable, beautiful look and feel.
+Tile gives your bathroom floor a comfortable, beautiful look and feel.
 Available in linoleum, ceramic, glass, stone, and other materials, tiles are ideal for use in the shower, flooring, countertops, and more.
 If you want to save money on your flooring, you can opt to purchase a premade shower pan, which will decrease cost by about $100, although it may limit your design choices a bit.

 If you’re having tiling installed professionally, expect to spend about $700-$800.